nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 GPU and sets xp to CuPy accordingly.
 It then converts the src and dst arrays into CuPy arrays as views without copying.
 Afterwards, it applies 2D FFT for each batch independently.
-As for the task decorator, it has a VariantCode.GPU, which means this task is implemented for GPU execution.
+As for the task decorator, it has a ``VariantCode.GPU``, which means this task is implemented for GPU execution.
 As for the align constraint, it ensures that the output and input arrays are partitioned the same way.
 This ensures that the corresponding chunks are processed together.
 The other constraint broadcast makes sure the